-- The formula to calculate the early redemption charge is: amount (A) x remaining term in days divided by 365 (U) x difference in cost of funds (D%).
+- The formula to calculate the early breakage charge is: amount (A) x remaining term in days divided by 365 (U) x difference in cost of funds (D%).

 Definition of terms used in this formula:

-(A) amount – The amount being repaid early or the amount being converted to a variable rate or another fixed rate term.
+(A) amount – The amount being repaid early or the amount being converted to a variable rate or another fixed rate period.

 original cost of funds – The cost of funds for Haven for the fixed rate period at the time the fixed rate period commenced.

-cost of funds for the fixed rate period remaining – Fixed rate period.
-The cost of funds used will be as of 5pm the day previous to the request to calculate the early redemption charge.
+cost of funds for the fixed rate period remaining – The cost of funds used will be as of 5pm the day previous to the request to calculate the early breakage charge.

-(U) remaining term in days – Remaining number of days left before the fixed rate is due to expire, divided by 365.
+(U) remaining term in days – Remaining number of days left before the fixed rate is due to expire.

-(D) difference in cost of funds – The difference between the original cost of funds and the cost of funds for the fixed rate period.
+(D) difference in cost of funds – The difference between the original cost of funds and the cost of funds for the fixed rate period remaining.